nanoframework/Home/docs/building/cmake-tools-cmake-variants.md

 	- A boolean switch to specify whether the debugger feature is to be included.
 - "NF_FEATURE_RTC" : "**<OFF-default-ON-to-enable-hardware-RTC>**"
 	- Allows you to specify whether the board contains a real time clock that can be used for date & time functions.
-- "NF_FEATURE_USE_NETWORKING" : "**<OFF-default-ON-to-enable-networking>**"
-	- Allows you to specify whether to include the TCP/IP stack.
 - "NF_FEATURE_USE_APPDOMAINS" : "**<OFF-default-ON-to-enable-support-for-Application-Domains>**"
 	- Allows you to specify whether to include, or not, support for Application Domains.
 More information about this is available in the documentation [here](https://msdn.microsoft.com/en-us/library/cxk374d9(v=vs.90).aspx). ***Note that the complete removal of support for this feature is being considered (see issue [here](https://github.com/nanoframework/nf-interpreter/issues/303)).***
-- "API_System.DateTime" : "**<OFF-default-ON-to-add-this-API>**"
+- "API_System.Net" : "**<OFF-default-ON-to-add-this-API>**"
-	- Allows you to specify whether System.DateTime support is available to your application.
+	- Allows you to specify whether System.Net support is available to your application.
+- "API_Windows.Devices.Adc" : "**<OFF-default-ON-to-add-this-API>**"
+	- Allows you to specify whether ADC functions are available to your application.
 - "API_Windows.Devices.Gpio" : "**<OFF-default-ON-to-add-this-API>**"
 	- Allows you to specify whether GPIO functions are available to your application.
 - "API_Windows.Devices.I2c" : "**<OFF-default-ON-to-add-this-API>**"
 	- Allows you to specify whether I2C functions are available to your application.
+- "API_Windows.Devices.Pwm" : "**<OFF-default-ON-to-add-this-API>**"
+	- Allows you to specify whether PWM functions are available to your application.
+- "API_Windows.Devices.SerialCommunication" : "**<OFF-default-ON-to-add-this-API>**"
+	- Allows you to specify whether Serial Communication functions are available to your application.
 - "API_Windows.Devices.Spi" : "**<OFF-default-ON-to-add-this-API>**"
 	- Allows you to specify whether SPI functions are available to your application.
-- "API_Windows.Devices.Adc" : "**<OFF-default-ON-to-add-this-API>**"
-	- Allows you to specify whether ADC functions are available to your application.
-- "API_Windows.Devices.Pwm" : "**<OFF-default-ON-to-add-this-API>**"
+- "API_Windows.Networking.Sockets" : "**<OFF-default-ON-to-add-this-API>**"
-	- Allows you to specify whether PWM functions are available to your application.
+	- Allows you to specify whether Networking Sockets functions are available to your application.
 - "FREERTOS_VERSION" : "**<N.N.N>**"
 	- Version of the local/distant distribution of FREERTOS that will be used
 - "FREERTOS_SOURCE" : "**<path-to-freertos-source-mind-the-forward-slash>**"
 	- Path to an optional local installation of FREERTOS source files.
 If no path is given, then CMake will download the sources from the official repository when needed
-- "MBEDOS_SOURCE" : "**<path-to-mbedos-source-mind-the-forward-slash>**"
-	- Path to an optional local installation of MBEDOS source files.
-If no path is given, then CMake will download the sources from the official repository when needed
-- "MBED_TARGET" : "**<valid-target-name-from-targets-json-file>**"
-	- ????

 ## Working example
 The following linkage section is a real example used to build nanoFramework for the MBN Quail board.
 It is using the minimal mandatory information :